-The B.S. in Biological Sciences Biomedical Option, is available beginning with the fall 2016 semester for Biological Sciences majors graduating in 2018 or later.
-This Option is designed to provide essential foundational knowledge and skills for students interested in careers in the health professions and/or biomedical research.
+B.S. in Biological Sciences Biomedical Option: This option is designed to provide essential foundational knowledge and skills for students interested in careers in the health professions and/or biomedical research.
 Students in the Biomedical Option will earn a degree in Biological Sciences and will complete most, and in many cases all, of the courses required by a wide range of health professional schools as well as graduate programs in biomedical research.

 Biological Sciences Undergraduate Advising Office